envisioning/vocab/vocab/Quantization.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.74
+- 0.7
+- 0.685
+- 0.67
+- 0.655
+- 0.64
+- 0.62
 slug: quantization
 summary: Process of reducing the precision of the weights and activations in neural network models to decrease their memory and computational requirements.
 title: Quantization
 ---